vvscode/docs/docs/verification/verification-for-android.md

 ---
 title: Verification for Android
+excerpt: >-
-excerpt: 'Verify phone numbers and users in Android.
+  Verify phone numbers and users in Android.
 The Verification SDK supports the verification of phone numbers via SMS or flash calls.
-The SDK is also available for iOS.'
+The SDK is also available for iOS.
 next:
   pages:
     - verification-android-first-time-setup